h2oai/wave/website/docs/tour.md

 ## Step 2: Run the tour

-To run the tour, create a [virtual environment](https://docs.python.org/3/tutorial/venv.html), install the tour's dependencies, and finally execute `tour.py`.
+To run the tour, create a [virtual environment](https://docs.python.org/3/tutorial/venv.html), install the tour's dependencies, and execute `tour.py`.

 :::important
 Do this from a new terminal window!